beridel/fast_matched_filter/README.md

 and can be downloaded with:
 $ git clone https://github.com/beridel/fast_matched_filter.git

-For the adventurous who want to compile beforehand: a simple make + whichever implementation does the trick.
+A simple make + whichever implementation does the trick.
 Possible make commands are:
 $ make python_cpu
 $ make python_gpu
 $ make matlab